 The harassing company pays our fees.

 They’re legit.
 According to the Better Business Bureau (BBB), Financial Asset Management Systems, Inc. is a legitimate collection agency initially founded and incorporated in 1993, and the BBB opened its file in 2002.
 FAMS is listed as a collection agency, a consumer finance and loan company, and an eviction service.
-Buzzfile estimates FAMS’ annual revenue at $29.5 million.
+Buzzfile estimates FAMS’ annual revenue at $41.9 million and employs approximately 8 people at its headquarters.

 According to its website, FAMS is “a private equity-backed company with an experienced management team…well positioned to make the investments required to achieve top performance for every client.”
 FAMS is a member of several professional associations, including the Association of Credit and Collection Professionals (ACA international); the Coalition of Higher Education Assistance Organizations (COHEAO); the National Association of College and University Business Officers (NACUBO); and the National Council of Higher Education Loan Programs (NCHELP).